David S. Goyer: Career

-A professed comic book fanatic who often wrote to letter columns, Goyer has written or co-written several screenplays based on comic book characters and series, including Batman, Superman, Ghost Rider and Blade.
-Had also written a script treatment for a film adaptation of Venom, which was rejected.
+A professed comic book fanatic who often wrote to letter columns, Goyer has written or co-written several screenplays based on comic book characters and series, including Batman, Superman, Ghost Rider, and Blade. and had written a script treatment for a film adaptation of Venom, which was rejected.
 Goyer wrote a title based around the Justice Society of America for DC Comics titled JSA, which debuted in August 1999.
 For the first five issues, he collaborated with James Robinson and, until his departure following issue 51, with Geoff Johns, who would take over as solo writer.
-Alongside Brannon Braga, Goyer co-created FlashForward, a science-fiction TV series that premiered on ABC in Fall 2009.
+Alongside Brannon Braga, Goyer co-created FlashForward, a science-fiction TV series that premiered on ABC in 2009.
 The series was based on the novel by Robert J. Sawyer.
 He stepped in as show runner in October 2009 after the series struggled out of the gate.
 On February 5, 2010, Goyer announced he would be stepping down as FlashForward showrunner to focus on feature films and directing.

-Goyer's comic-book films explore the consequences of becoming a symbolic figure, a topic he has long been interested in.
+Goyer's comicbook films explore the consequences of becoming a symbolic figure, a topic he has long been interested in.
 In 2011, Goyer wrote a short story titled "The Incident" in which Superman renounces his United States citizenship.
 Goyer worked with Legendary Pictures on three of their projects.
 He co-wrote the scripts for The Dark Knight Rises (2012) and Man of Steel (2013).
 In addition, he did a one-step 4-week rewrite for Legendary Pictures' Godzilla reboot.
-During the same year, Goyer also published his first novel, Heaven's Shadow, the first in a trilogy co-written by Michael Cassutt for Ace/Penguin.
+During the same year, Goyer published his first novel, Heaven's Shadow, the first in a trilogy co-written by Michael Cassutt for Ace/Penguin.
 The novel received generally positive reviews.
-Goyer subsequently sold the film rights to Warner Bros. and is currently adapting the first novel for the big screen.
+Goyer subsequently sold the film rights to Warner Bros. and is adapting the first novel for the big screen.

 In late October 2011, cable channel Starz and BBC Worldwide greenlit his TV project, Da Vinci's Demons, which followed the life of a 25-year-old Leonardo da Vinci.
 "This will be a show about secret histories, genius, madness and all things profane," according to Goyer.
 The show ran for three seasons and received generally favorable reviews, including an 81% rating from Rotten Tomatoes.
 In March 2013, The Hollywood Reporter announced that Goyer would be directing a film adaptation of the novel The Count of Monte Cristo by Alexandre Dumas.